-- (1) The Cabinet member responsible for the administration of justice, after consultation, where appropriate, with the Cabinet members responsible for social development, safety and security, education, correctional services and health, may make regulations regarding any matter which is required or permitted by this Act to be prescribed by regulation or any other matter which is necessary or expedient to prescribe in order to achieve the objects of this Act. - (2) The regulations referred to in subsection (1) must be tabled in Parliament for approval. - (3) The Cabinet member responsible for the administration of justice must by notice in the Gazette- - (a) determine the persons or the category or class of persons who are competent to conduct the evaluation of the criminal capacity of a child referred to in section 11(3); and - (b) in consultation with the Cabinet member responsible for finance, determine the allowances and remuneration of those persons. - (4) (a) The National Director of Public Prosecutions must, in consultation with the Cabinet member responsible for the administration of justice, issue directives- - (i) regarding all matters which are reasonably necessary or expedient to be provided for in order to achieve the objectives of this Act, including diversion, the minimum standards applicable thereto and the factors to be considered when selecting a diversion option, and in particular the following:
+- (1) The Cabinet member responsible for the administration of justice, after consultation, where appropriate, with the Cabinet members responsible for social development, safety and security, education, correctional services and health, may make regulations regarding any matter which is required or permitted by this Act to be prescribed by regulation or any other matter which is necessary or expedient to prescribe in order to achieve the objects of this Act. - (2) The regulations referred to in subsection (1) must be tabled in Parliament for approval. - (3) (a) The Cabinet member responsible for the administration of justice must by notice in the Gazette- - determine the persons or the category or class of persons who are competent to conduct the evaluation of the criminal capacity of a child referred to in section 11(3); and - (ii) in consultation with the Cabinet member responsible for finance, determine the allowances and remuneration of those persons. - (b) Different categories or classes of persons may be determined for the purposes of the different aspects of development of a child referred to in section 11(2)(b). - (c) Different allowances and tariffs of remuneration may be determined for the persons referred to in paragraph (a), according to their calling, occupation and stations in life.

-- (aa) The diversion of matters in the case of accused persons who, at the time referred to in section 4(1)(b), were 18 years or older but under the age of 21 years, as provided for in section 4(2); and - (bb) the diversion of matters by a prosecutor in respect of minor offences before a preliminary inquiry in terms of Chapter 6; - (ii) regarding the manner in which matters must be dealt with where an error as to age has been discovered subsequent to the matter being diverted as referred to in section 16; and - (iii) determining the exceptional circumstances in which a matter may be diverted, as provided for in section 52(3). - (b) The Cabinet member responsible for the administration of justice must submit directives issued under this subsection to Parliament for approval, before publication in the Gazette. - (c) The first directives so issued must be submitted to Parliament before the commencement of this Act. - (d) Any directive issued under this subsection may be amended or withdrawn. - (e) The National Director of Public Prosecutions must develop training courses which must- - (i) include training on the directives referred to in this subsection; - (ii) include social context training in respect of child justice; and - (iii) provide for and promote the use of uniform norms, standards and procedures, to ensure that all prosecutors are able to deal with child justice matters in an appropriate, efficient and sensitive manner.
+- (4) (a) The National Director of Public Prosecutions must, in consultation with the Cabinet member responsible for the administration of justice, issue directives- - regarding all matters which are reasonably necessary or expedient to be provided for in order to achieve the objectives of this Act, including diversion, the minimum standards applicable thereto and the factors to be considered when selecting a diversion option, and in particular the following: - (aa) The diversion of matters in the case of accused persons who, at the time referred to in section 4(1)(b), were 18 years or older but under the age of 21 years, as provided for in section 4(2); and - (bb) the diversion of matters by a prosecutor in respect of minor offences before a preliminary inquiry in terms of Chapter 6; - (ii) regarding the manner in which matters must be dealt with where an error as to age has been discovered subsequent to the matter being diverted as referred to in section 16; and - (iii) determining the exceptional circumstances in which a matter may be diverted, as provided for in section 52(3). - (b) The Cabinet member responsible for the administration of justice must submit directives issued under this subsection to Parliament for approval, before publication in the Gazette. - (c) The first directives so issued must be submitted to Parliament before the commencement of this Act. - (d) Any directive issued under this subsection may be amended or withdrawn.

+- (e) The National Director of Public Prosecutions must develop training courses which must- - (i) include training on the directives referred to in this subsection; - (ii) include social context training in respect of child justice; and - (iii) provide for and promote the use of uniform norms, standards and procedures, to ensure that all prosecutors are able to deal with child justice matters in an appropriate, efficient and sensitive manner.